aychan/socket.io/examples/chat/README.md

 $ npm start
 ```

-And point your browser to `http://localhost:3000`.
+And point the clients to `http://localhost:3000`.
 Optionally, specify
 a port by supplying the `PORT` env variable.

 ## Features